 The United Arab Emirates or UAE is a fairly new country.
-Created in the year 1971, it consists of 7 Emirates or cities namely Abu Dhabi (also the capital city), Dubai, Sharjah, Ras Al Khaimah (which was added a year later), Fujairah and Umm al-Quwain.
+Created in the year 1971, it consists of 7 Emirates or cities namely Abu Dhabi (also the capital city), Dubai, Sharjah, Ras Al Khaimah (which was added a year later), Fujairah, Ajman, and Umm al-Quwain.
 Dubai and Abu Dhabi are known to be the most popular Emirate cities, mostly because of their amazing architecture, unique developments, numerous entertainment options, etc. While the cities and citizens of UAE have adapted a modern lifestyle, it would be surprising to know that they hold their religion, culture, customs and traditions, quite closely.
 In spite of the presence of state-of-the-art technology, luxurious buildings and all modern amenities, the Emiratis have upheld the Arabic culture of the past.

 If you are planning to visit UAE either for business or as a tourist, it is important for you to have a Dubai visa and also know about the people’s customs and traditions.
 You would not only get to know more about this facinating people and their culture but also make sure that you do not hurt their sentiments in any way.
 With this note, let us take a look at some aspects of the UAE culture and traditions.